heyLu/talks/study-cs.md

     - what helped me: reading/struggling through blogs, books and movies (and 6 weeks only talking english at home, but thinking in english helps, too)

+* problem solving can't be taught, you learn it by trying to solve problems and watching yourself (and mentoring)

 # my mistakes

 # resources